shivaji43/lingo.dev/cmp/compiler/src/plugin/transform/TRANSFORMATION_PIPELINE.md

 **How it works**:

-1. Gets locale from `TranslationProvider` context
+1. Gets locale from `LingoProvider` context
 2. Loads translations from API endpoint or preloaded bundle
 3. Returns `t()` function that looks up translations by hash
 4. Falls back to source text if translation missing